raidsb/python/README.md

 a class method can access an instance members only through an instance passed to the class method, not directly from the same instance.
 Yes, a class method in Python can access instance members, but it requires an instance of the class to access them.
 Inside a class method, the first parameter conventionally named cls refers to the class itself, not an instance.
 However, by convention, the first parameter in an instance method is named self, and it refers to the instance of the class.
 Therefore, to access instance members from within a class method, you would need to pass an instance to the class method and use that instance to access its members.

+a class method can access static methods: Accessing Static Methods:
+Static methods are defined within the class and can be accessed directly through the class itself.
+Since static methods do not depend on instance-specific or class-specific data, they can be called without an instance or the class name.

 ```
 class MyClass:
     def __init__(self, value):